s3prl/s3prl/s3prl/downstream/README.md

 #### Submission

-After *finishing the testing stage* of each task, the prediction files for leaderboard submission will be located under the `expdir`.
+After *finishing the **Testing*** of each task, the prediction files for leaderboard submission will be located under the `expdir`.
 You can use [submit.py](../utility/submit.py) to easily organize them into a zip file which can later be uploaded to our [leaderboard](https://superbbenchmark.org/).
 Here is an [example zip file](https://superbbenchmark.org/api/download/example).

 ```bash
 python3 utility/submit.py \